jellyfishsizzle/jellyfish/faq.md

 : According to [Caffiene Calculator](https://www.caffeineinformer.com/death-by-caffeine) I can drink 170 cans and still be safe.
 Although, I'd probably be pretty sick.

 * Is there a map of the internet?
 : The Carna botnet was comprised of 420,000 devices created by an anonymous researcher to measure the extent of the Internet in what the creator called the “Internet Census of 2012”.
-More details about how it went down and the resulting map can be found on [Wikipedia](https://en.wikipedia.org/wiki/Carna_botnet)
+More details about how it went down and the resulting map can be found on [Wikipedia](https://en.wikipedia.org/wiki/Carna_botnet).

 * Cats or Dogs?
-: Cats
+: Cats.

 * Where is the best place to go for a vacation?
 : My current favorite destination is Japan.
 However, that is subject to change since I haven't been everywhere yet.